310mc/https-310mc.github.io-tl/source/_posts/sub_story/crimsons_pure_heart.md

 {% endbubble %}

 {% bubble Kuro %}
-No, really, that isn’t what I’m tryna say.
+No, really, that’s not what I’m tryna say.

 My bad.
 I look like a punk, so I must’ve given you the wrong idea.